Sanvitale33/Netflix-Data-Project/README.md

 ## Notes

-This project is part of a data science course final assignment and integrates AI-assisted exploration and modeling.
+This project is part of my data science course final assignment and integrates AI-assisted exploration and modeling.